 There are four pricing options for OptinMonster as are follows:

-All pricing options, apart from ultimate, include one year of support and updates, after that you can continue using the plugin but you are on your own.
+All pricing options include ongoing support and updates.
 For full details of the plans visit the OptinMonster website.

 There’s also a 100% no-risk 30 day money back guarantee.
 Using this you could sign up, and then ask for a refund if you don’t see an increase in subscriber conversions, but I have a feeling that you will.